-Have you ever heard about Dogon people and their ancient traditions?
+Have you ever heard about the Dogon people and their ancient traditions?

-The Dogon dance is linked to the animist religion and during this ritual called Dama that favors the reunification of the deceased with the ancestors in the world of the afterlife, the dancers wear wooden masks depicting animals, people and mythological figures.
+The Dogon dance is linked to the animist religion.
+During this ritual called Dama that favours the reunification of the deceased with the ancestors in the afterlife world, the dancers wear wooden masks depicting animals, people and mythological figures.

 Tribal voices and percussion accompany this interesting representation: at first, the masks form a circle walking and dancing together, then they alternate with each other accompanied by songs and drums.
 We love Africa, and admiring the Dogon ancient ritual up close was truly unique, one of the most beautiful experiences we have ever done throughout this stunning continent.